openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/02-create-message-listeners.md

 The `@Scheduled` interface is just a convenience annotation which prompts the Spring Container to call this method every 3000 milliseconds (3 seconds).
 The exact details is out of scope for this scenario.
 Just know that this method will automatically fire every 3 seconds.

-**4. Test the service from a web browser locally**

-Run the application by executing the below command:

-``mvn spring-boot:run``{{execute}}

-In the interest of time, we will skip creating test cases for the service and instead test it directly in our web browser.

-When the console reports that Spring is up and running access the web page by either click the Local Web Browser Tab or use [this](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/) link.

-If everything works you should see a web page with a description banner, a `Count:` column, and a `Last 5 Messages:` column.
-The count column is the total number of pings while the `Last 5 Messages` column is exactly as the name implies.
-If you refresh the page these values should change every 3 seconds to reflect the Producer firing.

-Press <kbd>CTRL</kbd>+<kbd>C</kbd> to stop the application.
+**4. No local execution**

+Typically, you would be running the application locally prior to deploying to OpenShift.
+Without a local message broker available, the local execution step will be skipped and you'll be deploying the application directly to OpenShift in the following two steps.

 ## Congratulations

 You have now learned how to how to create JMS Queue listeners and how to send JMS Messages with Spring Boot!
-In the next step we will deploy this application to OpenShift and deploy a JBoss AMQ queue instead of a local Queue.
+In the next step we will deploy this application to OpenShift and deploy a Red Hat AMQ queue via the Red Hat Integration - AMQ Broker operator.